 Midlands Regional Competitiveness Report

-The Midlands Regional Competitiveness Report is an annual publication that scores the Columbia MSA and comparative regions on five indicators of competitive communities: innovation, talent, entrepreneurial and business environment, livability, and industry clusters.
-The report was first published in 2014 and is considered an important benchmarking tool in the region to track progress.Learn More
+The Midlands Regional Competitiveness Report is an annual publication that scores the Columbia MSA and peer regions on five indicators of competitive communities: innovation, talent, entrepreneurial and business environment, livability and industry clusters.
+The report, first published in 2014, is an important benchmarking tool for regional leaders to track progress and inform collaborative action.Learn More

 What’s Next Midlands

 What's Next Midlands is an idea hub that inspires community action.
 Neighbors throughout the Midlands offer ideas to make our region more welcoming, friendly and buzz-worthy.
 Social investors fund a handful of livability projects each year - projects that are delivered by individuals and organizations, guided by the staff of EngenuitySC.
 We’re always looking for What’s Next!Learn More

 In June of 2013, EngenuitySC launched a new program with Lower Richland High School to educate students, teachers and parents on the importance of STEM and expose them to career opportunities and pathways to success available in the Midlands.
 Over the past five years, thanks to the leadership of Richland County School District One, that program has expanded to include the arts - taking us from STEM to STEAM - and has extended to three more schools in the Lower Richland cluster: Hopkins and Southeast Middle Schools and Gadsden Elementary School.
 Also, as of the 2017-2018 school year, we’re proud to be delivering our signature entrepreneurship and soft skills programs at CA Johnson, Eau Claire and Columbia High Schools.